ZJONSSON/node-etl/README.md

 <a name="mongoupdate" href="#mongoupdate">#</a> etl.mongo.<b>update</b>(<i>collection</i> [,<i>keys</i>] [,<i>options</i>])

 Updates incoming data by building a `criteria` from an array of `keys` and the incoming data.
-Supplied collection can be a promise and results can be pushed downstream by declaring `pushResult : true`.
+Supplied collection can be a promise and results can be pushed downstream by declaring `pushResults : true`.
 The options are passed to mongo so defining `upsert : true` in options will ensure an upsert of the data.

 Example